camunda/camunda-docs-manual/site/src/documents/api-references/rest/00-overview/hal.html.md

 }
 ```

-The property `_links` contains relational links that gives an easy way to navigate between
+The property `_links` contains relational links that give an easy way to navigate between
 associated resources.
 A `_links` property contains at least a `self` relational link.
 The
 property `_embedded` includes other linked resources in the representing resource.
 Each
 embedded resource will be structured as a `HAL` resource.